mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/30/Day-131/">May 30, 2017</a></small></div>
-<p><strong>The Russia investigation now includes Trump's personal attorney</strong>.
+<p><strong>The <a href="/trump-russia-investigation/">Russia investigation</a> now includes Trump's personal attorney</strong>.
 Michael Cohen turned down invitations from the House and Senate investigators "to provide information and testimony" about any contacts he had with people connected to the Russian government.
 He said he'll "gladly" testify if Congress subpoenas him. (<a href="http://abcnews.go.com/Politics/russia-investigation-expands-include-donald-trumps-personal-attorney/story?id=47646601">ABC News</a> / <a href="http://www.cnn.com/2017/05/30/politics/michael-cohen-wont-cooperate-with-congress/index.html">CNN</a> / <a href="https://www.nytimes.com/2017/05/30/us/politics/michael-cohen-russia-investigation.html">New York Times</a>)</p>